-The Administration, using either the Licensing Office or the Corporation Counsel's Office, should immediately work toward implementing legislative action to rescind General Ordinances that are evidently seen as unnecessary.
-However, since specific licenses have already been created for a number of events that have not become questionable or obsolete - circuses, concerts, professional hockey and stage productions - these license should be used until they are removed and they should be used correctly.
+The administration, using either the Licensing Office or the Corporation Counsel's Office, should immediately work toward implementing legislative action to rescind General Ordinances that are seen as unnecessary or obsolete.
+However, since specific licenses have already been created for a number of events that have continued to represent activates occurring in the City - circuses, concerts, professional hockey and stage productions - these licenses should be used until they are deemed to be unnecessary and should be used correctly.

-The fact that inaccurate licenses and licensing fees have been treated as being acceptable reflects a management style that is unacceptable and a disservice to the public.
-An excellent example of how a lax attitude has significance relates to the events held in Onondaga County facilities, as discussed in Finding 3 above.
+The fact that incorrect licenses and erroneous licensing fees have been treated as being acceptable reflects a poor management style and is a disservice to the public.
+An excellent example of how a lax attitude has significance, relates to various events held in Onondaga County facilities, as discussed in Finding #3 above.